 The Wisconsin criminal code consists of all of the criminal laws of the state of Wisconsin, which are enumerated (to mention separately as if in counting; name one by one; specify, as in a list).

-Wisconsin classifies its felony and misdemeanor crimes according to the sentence allowable under the Statute.
+Wisconsin classifies its Felony and Misdemeanor crimes according to the sentence allowable under the Statute.
 Felonies are classified as: Class A felony, Class B felony, Class C felony, Class D felony, Class E felony, Class F felony, Class G felony, Class H felony, Class I felony offenses.

-A convicted felon may not vote until such time that the complete sentence imposed for the felony has been completed provided no other voting restrictions or felony convictions exist.
+A convicted felon may not vote until such time that the sentence imposed for the felony has been completed provided no other voting restrictions or felony convictions exist.

 Under both Wisconsin and federal laws, a convicted felon is forever prohibited from carrying or possessing a firearm.

-As with voting rights, a convicted felon cannot serve on a jury until such time that the sentence imposed for the felony conviction is completed provided there are no other outstanding felony convictions or no other restrictions are placed on the felon from serving jury duty.
+As with voting rights, a convicted felon cannot serve on a jury until such time that the sentence imposed for the felony conviction is completed provided there are no other outstanding felony convictions or no other restrictions placed on the felon from serving jury duty.